bobanetwork/boba_legacy/faq.md

 [Check out additional info in Boba examples](https://github.com/bobanetwork/boba/blob/develop/boba_examples/turing-lending/README.md).

-## When using the Hybrid Compute feature, the transaction on metamask pops up, and if I submit it within a few seconds, everything works.
+## When using the Hybrid Compute feature, the transaction pops up on Metamask, and if I submit it within a few seconds, everything works.
 However, waiting longer and submitting results in failure.
 Why does this happen?

 That's because the Hybrid Compute feature puts the Hybrid Compute response in a cache bucket.
 Your request including a Hybrid Compute request will put the response under a cache key that expires in 5 seconds: